 Dr Christopher Clarke

-Founder of Radiology Café and passionate about providing excellent educational resources and exam preparation material for radiology trainees
+Founder of Radiology Café and passionate about providing excellent educational resources, radiology application information and exam preparation material for radiology trainees.

-He founded Radiology Cafe in April 2011 and is currently the lead developer and editor-in-chief.
+Dr Clarke founded Radiology Cafe in April 2011 and is currently the lead developer and editor-in-chief.
 He works hard to ensure accurate and excellent content throughout the site.
 He developed the First FRCR anatomy mock exams, producing 1800 free questions to help radiology trainees.
-He is also co-author of FRCR Physics Notes (along with Dr Sarah Abdulla).
+He is also co-author of FRCR Physics Notes along with Dr Sarah Abdulla.

 In 2018 he founded Radiology Cafe Publishing and published FRCR Physics Notes: Medical imaging physics for the First FRCR examination, currently in its third edition.
 He is working on a few other projects including mock Rapid Reporting FRCR exams on this website.
 You can read more about Radiology Cafe here.

 You can message Dr Clarke using this contact form.